b0yaux/videoTracker/README.md

 **Pattern grid :**

-- X miss a unified column headers context menu
-- X needs to fix mismatch/offset in columns buttons R/L (GUI)
 - 'Index' cells max value should depend on mediaPool's index count if connected and >0
-- misses 'Condition' optional internal columns for step conditional triggering (inspired by Elektron sequencers).
-- 'Chance' parameter should displayed as '--' if step has no trigger (just like the 'length' parameter since it only affects triggers)
-	→ this should apply to 'Condition' as well
 - Pattern should be scrollable when too long to display in tracker window, and pattern should auto-scroll during playback (for now it only auto-scroll when user navigate using keyboard)

 **Pattern controls GUI :**